Lua Swap (LUA) Reaches Market Capitalization of $5.20 Million

-Lua Swap (LUA) traded flat against the US dollar during the 1-day period ending at 17:00 PM Eastern on April 10th.
-Lua Swap has a market capitalization of $5.20 million and approximately $32,385.00 worth of Lua Swap was traded on exchanges in the last day.
-In the last seven days, Lua Swap has traded flat against the US dollar.
-One Lua Swap coin can currently be bought for about $0.0626 or 0.00000158 BTC on popular cryptocurrency exchanges.
+Lua Swap (LUA) traded flat against the US dollar during the one day period ending at 23:00 PM ET on April 15th.
+During the last seven days, Lua Swap has traded flat against the US dollar.
+One Lua Swap coin can currently be purchased for about $0.0626 or 0.00000158 BTC on major exchanges.
+Lua Swap has a market cap of $5.20 million and $32,385.00 worth of Lua Swap was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.